slahiruk/gemmbitserial/README.md

 For instance, entering the following in stdin will run a 8x8192x8 binary unsigned matrix multiply for 20 seconds, and report the GOPS:
 8 8192 8 1 1 0 0 20

+## Modifications:
+Please have a look at Jupyter Notebooks that make use of cling to see the usage of the gemmbitserial library and it's modifications